 Even then, as we hew away, peace and joy may still elude us.
 That’s the place so many of us AA oldsters have come to.
 And it’s a hell of a spot, literally.
-How shall our unconscious—from which so many of our fears, compulsions and phoney aspirations still stream—be brought into line with what we actually believe, know and want!
-How to convince our dumb, raging and hidden “Mr Hyde” becomes our main task.
+How shall our unconscious—from which so many of our fears, compulsions, and phony aspirations still stream—be brought into line with what we actually believe, know, and want?
+How to convince our dumb, raging, and hidden “Mr Hyde” becomes our main task.

 There wasn’t a chance of making the outgoing love of St. Francis a workable and joyous way of life until these fatal and almost absolute dependencies were cut away.

 Because I had undergone a little spiritual development over the years, the absolute quality of these frightful dependencies had never before been so starkly revealed.
 Reinforced by what Grace I could secure in prayer, I found I had to exert every ounce of will and action to cut off these faulty emotional dependencies upon people, upon AA, indeed, upon any set of circumstances whatsoever.

 Then only could I be free to love as Francis had.
 Emotional and instinctual satisfactions, I saw, were really the extra dividends of having love, offering love, and expressing a love appropriate to each relation of life.

 Plainly, I could not avail myself of God’s love until I could offer it back to Him by loving others as He would have me.
 And I couldn’t possibly do that so long as I was victimized by false dependencies.